How to Spend a Snow Day in Bucks County

 - Michener Museum courtyard in snow

 Nothing says "snow day" quite like hot chocolate.
-Have a cup at Skip's Candy Corner to warm up your tummy.
-Pair it with yummy chocolate-covered marshmallows or swirl in a peppermint stick for added flavor.
+Have a cup from one of the many spots along the Sweet Spots Trail to warm up your tummy.
+Pair it with yummy chocolate-covered marshmallows or swirl in a peppermint stick for added festive flavor.
+Hit all 5 spots and win a free Bucky plush to snuggle with!

 Take shelter from the cold and explore Bucks County's many museums and historic castles.
 Browse the personal artifacts collection of Henry Chapman Mercer at the Mercer Museum and Fonthill Castle in Doylestown.
 The items on display at these two concrete castles tell the story of America's industrial and cultural heritage.
-While in Doylestown, make a a trip to the nearby James A. Michener Art Museum to view historic and contemporary American works of art, including a large collection of Pennsylvania Impressionist paintings.
+While in Doylestown, make a a trip to the nearby Michener Art Museum to view historic and contemporary American works of art, including a large collection of Pennsylvania Impressionist paintings.
+Can't go inside?
+Stroll the grounds - and bring your sled to Fonthill!